aappddeevv/scalajs-reaction/README.md

 [![Scala.js](https://www.scala-js.org/assets/badges/scalajs-0.6.28.svg)](https://www.scala-js.org) (react v16.8+, react-native v0.59+, scala 2.13)

-Note: scalajs-reaction does not have updated documentation due to a scala 2.13 dependency that is preventing the microsite from building correctly.
-Read the docs in the docs folder directly.
-Due to a partial update on the demo, the demo may not be currently working :-(.
+Note: The documentation site is being converted to docusaurus.
+The demo is available through the link below but it is a dead link in the docusaurus site.
+API documentation will be added back soon.

 # scalajs-reaction